 - Cost/time investment for the entire implementation lifecycle

 - Post implementation support required

-A typical implementation life cycle looks like
+A typical implementation life cycle looks like the following:

 Post HRIS Product Selection – SIPOC Mapping